tkw1536/ggman/README.md

 - It is hard to find which folder a repository has been cloned to
 - Getting an overview of what is cloned and what is not is hard
-- It's not easily possible to perform actions on more than one repos at once, e.g. `git pull`
+- It's not easily possible to perform actions on more than one repo at once, e.g. `git pull`

 This is the problem `ggman` is designed to solve.
 It allows one to: